 These formulas describe a control mechanism for a bilateral teleoperation system where:

-By adjusting the gains (, , and ), the system can be fine-tuned to achieve the desired balance between responsiveness and stability, providing the operator with realistic and stable force feedback while precisely controlling the remote robot.
+By adjusting the gains (KpK_p, KdK_d, and KK), the system can be fine-tuned to achieve the desired balance between responsiveness and stability, providing the operator with realistic and stable force feedback while precisely controlling the remote robot.

 Note that the gains used are identical for both grippers, resulting in nearly identical motor torques for each.
 This means the force felt by the operator at the gripper is very close to the force on the slave side.
 Dynamically, the operator experiences the friction and inertia of both the master and slave sides, virtually coupled through the controller.